 Tips to cut your costs

-If you are finding it hard to keep your home warm you may be interested in trying Home Energy Scotland's funding finder tool.
+If you find it hard to keep your home warm you may be interested in trying Home Energy Scotland's funding finder tool.

 They provide clear and impartial advice on how to keep your home warm and they may be able to help you access financial support to make energy-efficiency improvements to your home, such as a new heating system or improved insulation.